roblevintennis/guest-posts/articles/the-little-button-that-could.md

 touch button.module.css
 ```

 The Webpack configuration that `create-react-app` ships with is set up to consider anything with the `*.module.[sc]ss` extension as a CSS modules.
+See the [React CSS Modules docs](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/#buttonmodulecss).

 With that, open up that `button.module.css` and write:

 ```css
 .btn {